The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 There are two main international airports in Kuala Lumpur, KLIA and KLIA2.
 There are buses from KL sentral to and from Singapore and Thailand.

-Taman Negara is an astonishing 130 million year old tropical rainforest that boasts exotic wildlife, flora, and fauna, and some of the best opportunities for trekking in the entire country.
+The national park boasts exotic wildlife, flora, and fauna, and some of the best opportunities for trekking in the entire country.
+You’ll find tigers, elephants, rare birds, and more in Taman Negara.

 Where to stay in Taman Negara: